Last Updated on September 10, 2021 by Melissa S.

 However, I can also relate to that last minute panic of realising you’ve forgotten someone and needing to sort something quick.
 I also get irked by magazine gift guides that seem to think the average person spends £80-ish on a friend’s present, and usually their suggestion is something like a ridiculously expensive candle that looks like it could have been £10.

 With this in mind, I have put together some more realistic gift ideas perfect for friends or relatives with that £20 mark in mind.
-What’s more, with time and Tier restrictions in mind, almost everything on the list (with the exception of bottle lights) can be picked up in the supermarket or as an instant download online.
+What’s more, with last minute being key, almost everything on the list (with the exception of bottle lights) can be picked up in the supermarket or as an instant download online.

 Fancy bottle of fizz / liquor & bottle lights